Travelgate/documentation/kb/faqs/glossary.md

 The process of handling and modifying bookings, including cancellations, amendments and retrieving the information from reservations.

 - **Booking Query (ReservationRead, ReservationList)**
 The Booking query allows you to retrieve a specific booking with all its details using the booking ID or reference locator.
-You can also obtain a list of bookings that were made within a specific arrival date range or a specific booking date range.
+You can also obtain a list of bookings that were made within a specific arrival or booking date range.

 - **BookingID**
 A Hotel-X unique booking identifier.
 It is used to reference and manage individual bookings within the TravelgateX system.

 - **Business Rules**
-A set of conditions or criteria that determine the options returned in Hotel-X Search response.
+A set of conditions or criteria that determines the options returned in Hotel-X Search response.
 This includes optionsQuota, as well as BusinessRulesTypes CHEAPER_AMOUNT and ROOM_TYPE.

 - **Buyer**
 The entity or business that uses the Travelgate platform to book travel services such as hotels for their customers.
-Buyers include Travel Agencies, Tour Operators, Tech Platforms etc.
+Buyers include Travel Agencies, Tour Operators, Tech Platforms, etc.

 - **Buyer Context**
 Context is a term used to describe the content codes used throughout the Booking Flow.
-When employing their own context, Buyers can either apply their own codes or engage a content provider-
+When employing their own context, Buyers can either apply their own codes or engage a content provider.

 - **Balancing (Load Balancing)**
 The process of distributing incoming traffic or requests across multiple servers or systems to ensure optimal performance and prevent any single server from becoming overwhelmed.

 - **Calendar (Inventory)**
-The Calendar tool will allow you to check the information loaded in a hotel: conditions, supplements, amount per room, amount per passenger, amount per occupancy, final amount that will be shown in Search.
+The Calendar tool allows Inventory Buyers to check the information loaded in a hotel, such as conditions, supplements, amount per room, amount per passenger, amount per occupancy, as well as the final amount that will be shown in Search.

 - **Cancel Mutation (Cancel method)**
 The cancel operation allows you to cancel a booking made via Travelgate.

 - **Channel-X**
-Channel-X API extracts the product loaded between the Buyer and the Channel Managers into our Inventory Tool and sends it to the Buyer's system.
+Channel-X API extracts the product loaded between the Buyer and the Channel Managers into our Inventory Tool, and sends it to the Buyer's system.

 - **Close Sales**
 The process of stopping sales for a particular period, typically when all available inventory has been booked or when the hotel is no longer available.